 To add a folder, click the item below which you want to add the new folder and select "New Folder" from the context menu.
-New symbols are added similarly by selecting a symbol or folder in the tree and selecting "Add New Symbol" from the context menu.
+New symbols are added similarly by selecting a symbol or folder in the tree and selecting "Add to Library" from the context menu.
 The new symbol defaults to the properties of the selected symbol, if any.
 Double-clicking an existing symbol or selecting "Properties" for a selected symbol opens the Symbol Properties window, shown previously in Fig. 2.2 in Quick Start Steps and in Symbol Settings, below.
 Adding a new symbol is discussed below.
 Symbols can be added to any folder, including the root folder.

 Symbols can be moved from folder to folder by clicking and dragging or by using the Move Up and Move Down commands of the context menu.
 Undo and Redo commands allow any command from the context menu to be reversed.
 Up to 10 levels of undo are permitted.

-Other commands for working with the symbol library include deleting a symbol (Delete or Del key), plotting a symbol in a price chart (Plot Symbol), viewing the price data in a table (View Data), and adding the selected symbol to the list of build symbols in the Build Symbols window (Add to Build).
+Other commands for working with the symbol library include deleting a symbol (Delete or Del key), plotting a symbol in a price chart (Plot Symbol), viewing the price data in a table (View Data), and adding the selected symbol to the list of symbols in the Build Symbols and Evaluation Symbols windows (Add to Project).
+Note that using Add to Project adds the selected symbol to both the Build Symbols and Evaluation Symbols windows, whereas using the Add button on either the Build Symbols or Evaluation Symbols window only adds the symbol to that one window.

-The buttons at the bottom of the Symbols pane (Add New Symbol, Properties, Plot Symbol, Add to Build) provide one-click access to some of the more commonly used commands of the context menu.
+The buttons at the bottom of the Symbols pane (Add to Library, Properties, Plot Symbol, Add to Project) provide one-click access to some of the more commonly used commands of the context menu.